Does Arizona have hot springs? – My friend asked me. Yes! – I answered – There are some natural hot springs in Arizona!

-If you keep right, the trail is longer and in our opinion, more difficult.
-Last part (from the river), you will be going in the shallow and warm water, and just before hot springs, you must climb the ladder.
-Leave your gear before entering the ladder for your comfort (up in the springs, there is limited space).
-Hike from the bottom is better for overnight stays because you can put up your tent at the river bank.
+If you keep right, the trail is longer and, in our opinion, more difficult.
+Last part (from the river), you will be going in the shallow and warm water, and just before the hot springs, you must climb the ladder.
+Leave your gear before entering the ladder for comfort (up in the springs, there is limited space).
+A hike from the bottom is better for overnight stays because you can put up your tent on the river bank.

-Check the exact hike map on national park nps.gov webpage.
+Check the exact hike map on the national park nps.gov webpage.

 When to go to Arizona Hot Springs?

 Arizona Hot Springs is open from the beginning of October to the middle of May due to the heat.
-There are a lot of sings warning hikers about the heat.
-However, many people don’t take it serious enough.
+There are a lot of signs warning hikers about the heat.
+However, many people don’t take it seriously enough.
 In the past, there were some fatalities caused by dehydration.
 So now it is impossible to use the trail and springs in the summer.

 You can stay overnight near the Arizona Hot Springs.
-The best place to put up your tent is Colorado River beach, where a semi-formal backcountry campground exists.
-People are arriving here not only from the parking but as well from the water using kayaks, boats, rafts, and other floating gear.
+The best place to put up your tent is Colorado River beach, a semi-formal backcountry campground.
+People are arriving here from the parking and water using kayaks, boats, rafts, and other floating gear.
 It seems to be a popular camping destination for some months of the year, especially on weekends.

 But please remember that this is wilderness.
-No potable water and no trash, so you must bring and take everything with you.
+No potable water or trash, so you must bring and take everything with you.
 Ok, there is one exception.
-There are two toilets south of the beach, and they seem to be maintained regularly.
+There are two toilets south of the beach, which seem to be maintained regularly.